BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 *******************************************************************************************************

-> **``NOTE``** - If you don't see Microsoft Graph listed in the API permissions, you can either [re-register Windows Admin Center using steps here](#configure-windows-admin-center "re-register Windows Admin Center using steps here") for the permissions to appear correctly, or manually add the **Microsoft Graph Appliation.ReadWrite.All** permission.
+> **``NOTE``** - If you don't see Microsoft Graph listed in the API permissions, you can either [re-register Windows Admin Center using steps here](#configure-windows-admin-center "re-register Windows Admin Center using steps here") for the permissions to appear correctly, or manually add the **Microsoft Graph Application.ReadWrite.All** permission.
 To manually add the permission:

 - Click **+ Add a permission**
 - Select **Microsoft Graph**, then **Delegated permissions**